 In the open source world, there are two large pedigrees of code for rendering HTML content: WebKit (and its forks) and Gecko.
 Gecko is the engine developed by Mozilla and used in Firefox.
 Years ago, when Apple decided to make Safari they looked around at the existing code bases.
 They could have used Gecko, but they decided to fork KHTML and KJS (developed for KDE on Linux and used in Konqueror) and formed WebKit.
 When Google decided to get into the browser world they also built on WebKit instead of Gecko.
 Eventually they forked WebKit and created Blink.
 Opera used to have their own engine, but they eventually dropped it to use Blink (through a customized version of Chromium ).
 Edge recently did the same thing.

 Android’s WebView was originally based on WebKit, but it switched to Blink beginning with Android 4.4 (KitKat, API 19).
 Originally, WebView was only updated with Android releases.
 But beginning with Android 5.0 (Lollipop, API 21), Google refactored the code so that WebView could be updated via an APK through the Play Store.
 Beginning with Android 7.0 (Nougat, API 24), Google allows different apps to provide the WebView library.
 Because the current WebView is built from the same code base as Chromium, by default the Chrome package provides Android’s WebView (if it is installed).
 Otherwise, the Android System WebView package provides it.
 I do not know why, but this Chrome behavior stopped with Android 10 (API 29) and Google went back to using the Android System WebView package to provide WebView by default.

 - It is a lot simpler than creating an entirely new rendering engine.

-- It will be API backwards compatible with Google’s WebView, which means that custom ROM developers can use it as a drop in replacement.
+- It will be API backwards compatible with Google’s WebView, which means that users can set it as the default WebView provider for all apps on their device.